Everyone in attendance at Leeds Hackspace is expected to abide by The Rules and our Health and Safety policy.

 - Opportunity to run and arrange workshops if desired

 Please Note: membership is currently only open to people over 18 years of age.
 People younger than 18 are welcome to visit in accompaniment of a responsible adult.
-We hope to open up access to the hackspace for people under 18 in the future.
-If you would like to discuss this please contact the directors.

 Student/ Unwaged/ Low Waged Membership – £12.50